progwolff/jackman/README.md

 # Installation

 ## Arch Linux
-use the provided PKGBUILD
+Use the provided PKGBUILD

 ## Other Distros

-copy the following files:
+Copy the following files:

 |  File                      | Destination                              |
 |----------------------------|------------------------------------------|